MozillaTN/mozillatn.github.io/blog/_posts/2017/qa_webcompat/2018-01-14-MozillaIN-QA-Contributions-2017.markdown

 In the end of the month we had a [QA call](https://fahimazulfath.wordpress.com/2017/12/24/qa-test-day-online-event/) for newbies to help them participating in QA Test Days.
 In case you missed the call. you can watch the video in [YouTube](https://www.youtube.com/playlist?list=PLV5zqYRQOU3lJ1zWsLS9OUYYjmHtkhc0x&jct=ijtCDC9slLtDSnHkyt-t7bKGgMvezA).

 That was an amazing time we had together as a community in the proud name of **Mozilla India**.
 Words are powerless to express the gratitude for the community members for taken initiatives to achieve this metrics and for supporting us in all aspects.
-Last but not least Mozilla India would like to thank **Mr. Mihai Boldan**, **Mr. Mike Taylor** and **Mr. pasal Chevrel** for mentoring us.
+Last but not least Mozilla India would like to thank [Mr. Mihai Boldan](https://mozillians.org/en-US/u/mboldan/), [Mr. Mike Taylor](https://mozillians.org/en-US/u/miketaylr/) and [Mr. Pasal Chevrel](https://mozillians.org/en-US/u/pascalc/) for mentoring us.

 Many thanks to [Mr. Prasanth](https://twitter.com/prasanthp96), [Mr. Surentharan](https://twitter.com/surentharan7), [Ms. Fahima Zulfath](https://twitter.com/FahimaZulfath) and [Ms. Krishnaveni](https://twitter.com/venikrishbm) for supporting us on organizing the bug events.
 We are looking for tremendous powerful contributions from all of you in upcoming QA days.

 **#MozLove** to all the contributors, because you are the key to this success community!!!